masterkswan/cicd-101-workshop/tutorial/cicd_101_guide.md

 - [Docker Hub account](https://hub.docker.com)
 - Fork then clone the [cicd-101-workshop repo](https://github.com/ariv3ra/cicd-101-workshop) locally

- After you have all the pre-requisites complete you're ready to proceed to the next section.
+ After you have all the prerequisites complete you're ready to proceed to the next section.

 ## The App

 This repo contains a simple python [Flask](http://flask.pocoo.org/) and you can find the complete [source code for this project here](https://github.com/ariv3ra/cicd-101-workshop) and you can `git clone` it locally.
-The app is a simple webserver that renders html when a request is made to it.
+The app is a simple web server that renders html when a request is made to it.
 The flask application lives in the `hello_world.py` file:

 ```python
 from flask import Flask